DocNow/dnflow-ansible/README.md

 sudo start docnow
 ```

-The point your URL to the AWS location above
+Then point your URL to the AWS location above

 Current maintainers: